KentDevelopment/lead-app/README.md

 - Create a tag with the new version
 - Push the code with the tags to the repo
 - Start the CI script
-- Checkout, merge and push the new Bump to the development branch
+- Checkout, merge and push the new Bump to the develop branch

 The code it's automatically uploaded to production when committed to the master branch if passed the tests.